softdevlife/contributed_articles/notes/how_to_master_data_engineering.md

 business of your organization covers.
 It should be your elevator pitch.

 ### **CONCLUSION**
 ![](https://cdn-images-1.medium.com/max/800/1*TwxOo_xBszfD2ayWzgJlyg.png)
-<br>*Remember, think of Data Engineering like a soccer match.
-Not all are attackers,
+<br>*Think of Data Engineering like a soccer match.
+Not all are attackers, neither
-neither all are defenders, even star players on the midfield may not be proportionally all good on the different type of tasks that we have just described so far.*
+all are defenders, even star players on the midfield may not be proportionally all good on the different type of tasks that we have just described so far.*

 If you have reached so far, you did well.
 Now you are ready to master all the basics of a data engineer.
 Getting the proper education at school and while at